Black hole - neutron star mergers: The first mass gap and kilonovae: Calculations

 \subsection{BH-NS merger mass ejection and kilonovae}

-When a NS is disrupted in BH-NS merger, the radioactive ejecta can emit a burst of electromagnetic radiation known as a kilonova.
+When an NS is disrupted in a BH-NS merger, the radioactive ejecta can emit a burst of electromagnetic radiation known as a kilonova.
 We do not consider other potential electromagnetic signals in this study (e.g., jets producing short gamma-ray bursts considered by \cite{postnov2019possible}).

-During the merger there are two basic merger scenarios: {\em (i)} the NS is disrupted outside the BH event horizon (potential EM signal), or {\em (ii)} the NS is disrupted inside the BH event horizon (no EM signal).
+During the merger there are two basic scenarios: {\em (i)} the NS is disrupted outside the BH event horizon (potential EM signal), or {\em (ii)} the NS is disrupted inside the BH event horizon (no EM signal).
 What happens depends on the BH spin, the NS equation of state ($EoS$), the mass ratio of two compact objects and the orientation of the NS orbit with respect to the BH spin plane.
-For each BH-NS binary system that we form in our population synthesis calculations, we have all these parameters.
+For each BH-NS binary system that we form in our population synthesis calculations, we consider all these parameters.
 We determine the ejecta mass from \cite{kawaguchi2016models}: